Isiah Pacheco

-Isiah Pacheco (born March 2, 1999) is an American football running back for the Kansas City Chiefs of the National Football League (NFL).
-Nicknamed the Pachinko Machine, he played college football at Rutgers and was drafted by the Chiefs in the seventh round of the 2022 NFL Draft.
-In his rookie season with the Chiefs, he won Super Bowl LVII.
+Isiah Pacheco (born March 2, 1999), nicknamed "Pop", is a professional American football running back for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights.
+Pacheco was drafted by the Chiefs in the seventh round of the 2022 NFL draft.
+In his first two seasons with the Chiefs, he won Super Bowl LVII and Super Bowl LVIII, scoring a touchdown in the former Super Bowl LVII.

 Early life

-Pacheco was born in Vineland, New Jersey to Felicia Cannon and his father Julio Pacheco.
-He is the youngest of five siblings and his father is of Puerto Rican descent.
-He started his football playing career at a very young age for the Vineland Blitz (Pop Warner Football League) in Cumberland County, New Jersey.
-Pacheco attended Vineland High School, where he played both quarterback and running back.
-His senior year he helped the Fighting Clan win the Thanksgiving Day Classic against the rival Millville Senior High School Thunderbolts.
+Pacheco was born in Vineland, New Jersey to Felicia Cannon and Julio Pacheco.
+He is the youngest of five siblings, and of Puerto Rican descent on his father's side, and African-American descent on his mother's side.
+He played Pop Warner Football for the Vineland Blitz in Cumberland County, New Jersey, and attended Vineland High School, where he played both quarterback and running back.
+His senior year he led the Fighting Clan with a dominating performance to win the Thanksgiving Day Classic against the rival Millville Senior High School.

 College career

 Pacheco was heavily recruited by Syracuse, Maryland, Rutgers, Virginia Tech, and other football programs along the East Coast.
 He committed to Rutgers University on June 21, 2017.

-Pacheco saw consistent playing time in each of his four collegiate seasons.
-He finished his college career having amassed 563 rushing attempts for 2,442 yards (4.3 ypc) with 18 rushing touchdowns.
-He also caught 47 passes for 249 yards and one touchdown.
+On August 20, 2019, Pacheco had 20 carries for 156 yards and four touchdowns in a win over Massachusetts.
+Pacheco saw consistent playing time in each of his four collegiate seasons, rushing 563 times for 2,442 yards (4.3 ypc) and scoring 18 touchdowns.
+He also caught 47 passes for 249 yards and one score.

+Pre-draft process

+Before gaining national attention, Isiah Pacheco was selected by the Draft Diamonds scouting staff to participate in the 2022 Hula Bowl, an all-star game known for showcasing small-school and under-the-radar NFL prospects.
+He later competed in the East–West Shrine Bowl, one of the premier college all-star games, helping to raise his profile before the 2022 NFL draft.